polyvision/ERLT_PE_DRIVER/readme.md

 If you don't want to install the web driver on your own, check out one of the latest image releases of EasyRaceLapTimer.
 It might be alredy installed on it.

+## Changelog

+###Version 0.2###

+* added support for up to 8 PocketEditions.
+You need to use an active USB hub for adding the additional boxes to the Raspberry PI